build-on-aws/content/concepts/choose-your-API-strategy-graphql-vs-rest/index.md

 ---
 title: "Choosing your API strategy: GraphQL vs REST"
-description: By learning some basic concepts, you can manage your data more effectively throughout the various stages of lifecycle management
+description: By learning some basic concepts, you can manage your data more effectively throughout the various stages of lifecycle management.
 tags:
   - aws
   - explainer